Arbitrary High Order WENO Finite Volume Scheme with Flux Globalization for Moving Equilibria Preservation: Shallow Water Equations

 A more general standpoint is to consider that steady state solutions are generally characterized by the invariants

 Obviously, the lake at rest~\eqref{lake_at_rest} and constant energy~\eqref{nrg} are a special cases of~\eqref{eq:newmovequi}.
 For a smooth solution in the frictionless case, for example, we have

 in which the last reduces to the second in \eqref{nrg}.
 Then, the last equation sums up to verify that $\Upsilon:=\frac{q^2}{2h^2}+ g \eta \equiv\Upsilon_0$ is constant in space and time.
-Clearly, this condition does not hold when bathymetry or water height are discontinuous in some points, while \eqref{eq:newmovequi} is always true.
+However, this condition might not hold when bathymetry or water height are discontinuous in some points, e.g.\ transcritical flows with shock, while \eqref{eq:newmovequi} is always true.